enwumeh/booklist-googlebooks/README.md

 a CLI application using the Google Books API search for books  and save your book list!

-## Here is a desscription of the program:
+## Here is a description of the program:

 1. Type in a query and display a set of 5 books which match the query, including the author, title and publishing company
 2. Select one entry from the 5 books and save it to a reading list